Jibay-Ai/Jibay_1/README.md

 1. Load the model files (`model-jibay1-0001.json` to `model-jibay1-0008.json`).
 2. Send your question via API or user interface.
-3. Receive AI-generated answers from Jibay 1.
+3. Receive bot-generated answers from Jibay 1.

 ### 📌 Important Notes